atarka/auto_complete/questions.md

 **What is the difference between Component and PureComponent?
 Give an example where it might break my app.**

 PureComponent implements its own version of shouldComponentUpdate, re-rendering the component only when state or props change.
 To guess if things've changed it does a shallow comparison.
-This saves resourses wasted on unnecessary re-renders, but also can break an app if shallow check fails to provide intended results - deep changes inside objects that are not detected by a shallow comparison or using anonymous functions as props.
+This saves resources wasted on unnecessary re-renders, but also can break an app if shallow check fails to provide intended results - deep changes inside objects that are not detected by a shallow comparison or using anonymous functions as props.

 **Context + ShouldComponentUpdate might be dangerous.
 Can think of why is that?**

 Sadly no.

 **Describe 3 ways to pass information from a component to its PARENT.**